The List is the only national statutory record of our rich, significant and diverse heritage places

 The List Online does not provide information about all current proposals, heritage covenants or heritage orders.
 This information is held in the full List however, which can be viewed in hard copy at your nearest Heritage New Zealand office or at your local city or district council office.

 It is also possible to purchase a copy of the full List, available in electronic ($115 per year, GST inclusive) and hard copy form ($345 per year, GST inclusive).
 This is published every January, and the purchase price includes quarterly updates (issued April, July and October).
-To purchase the List, please contact the Registrar.
+To purchase the List, please contact the Manager Heritage Listing.

 Discover the diversity of our heritage places.